Written by Aaron R. Winston

-The misleading sales price lawsuit against Old Navy and settlements is what we will go into about in this article, but let’s first mention an unfortunate Old Navy lawsuit that has been going on simultaneously.
+The misleading sales price lawsuit against Old Navy and settlements is what we will discuss in this article, but let’s first mention an unfortunate Old Navy lawsuit that has been going on simultaneously.

 It is also worth noting that Old Navy had an unrelated legal issue that harmed its reputation along the way to its current class action lawsuit.

 Yes, a woman named Saudia Scott sued Old Navy LLC for the events that occurred at an Old Navy store in Abington, Maryland, on July 25th, 2016.
-In the suit, Saudia Scott alleges false imprisonment by a former manager at Old Navy, Megan Yost, on suspicions of shoplifting.
+In the suit, Saudia Scott alleges false imprisonment by a former manager at Old Navy, Megan Yost, who invoked shopkeeper’s privilege on suspicions of shoplifting.
 Ms. Scott purchased all of the items before she left the store.

 However, the Old Navy manager had already called the police to inform them of her suspicions.
 In the period following the call to the police, Saudia Scott made her purchases with the help of Megan Yost’s checkout line.